The Basics of Forming a C Corporation

 Creating a C Corporation is more complicated than forming a limited liability company or a sole proprietorship, but there are several tax benefits your company could enjoy.

-This is a brief guide for creating a C Corporation, which also is called a regular corporation.
+It is a brief guide for creating a C Corporation, which also is called a regular corporation.
 Please consult financial and tax advisers for more detailed information.

 A C Corporation:

-- Is legally independent from its owners
+- Is legally independent of its owners

 - Is not a personal tax liability for its owners

 - Has a more complex structure than a limited liability company